 Is it better to take vitamin D every day or once a week?

-Furthermore, weekly vitamin D dosages of up to 100,000 IU are considered pretty safe, for treating vitamin D deficiency.
+Furthermore, weekly vitamin D dosages of up to 100,000 IU are considered pretty safe, for treating acute vitamin D deficiency.
 In a study, vitamin D supplementation for a year with this dosage didn’t cause vitamin D toxicity.

 How many times a week should I take vitamin D?

 If you have severe vitamin D deficiency, you may need higher daily dosages of vitamin D. After a few months, you’ll probably need to decrease the daily dosage, in order, to prevent vitamin toxicity.